holidayextras/holidayextras.github.com/github_desktop.md

    Tick the **Author** tick boxes if you're happy you've checked for grammatical errors, spelling errors and all information (technical or otherwise) is correct to your knowledge.

    Copy the URL and share on slack and get some reviewers!
 See the [README](https://github.com/holidayextras/holidayextras.github.com) for more information on how to send a blog post for review and getting it published.

+6. If you have feedback to address, make sure you are in the right branch on Github Desktop.
+Open the file again in your chosen text editor and make the changes.
+Click save and head back over to Github Desktop.
+You should see new uncommitted changes to push up.
+Repeat the process for committing to the branch and click **Sync**.
+Head back over to your PR in Github and refresh and you should see your _commit_ has been pushed up and your _files changed_ updated.

 ### Creating Another Post